-The controls and audits referred in next sections can be performed at any stage of the project implementation and five years after the receipt of the balance payment to the project or during the timeframe stipulated in the State aid / de minimis aid regulations (if applicable).
+The controls and audits referred in next sections can be performed at any stage of the project implementation and five years after the receipt of the balance payment to the project.

 In accordance with Article 32 of the Implementing Rules audits shall be conducted by examining the documents and conducting on-the-spot checks of a sample of projects selected by the Audit Authority.